Euphoria99/Chat_App/README.md

-This is a Chat App built using Socket.io and MongoDB Atlas
+This is a Chat App built using Socket.io, and MongoDB Atlas

 To Run

-1. npm install
+1)npm install

-2. npm install -g nodemon

-3)npm install socket.io
+2)npm install socket.io

-4)npm install dotenv
+4)npm install dotenv nodemon mongoose

 5)nodemon server.js

-Also make sure to add your mongodb_uri in .env file.
+Create a .env file in the main directory and add the mongodb connection string like this :

+DB_CONNECTION=<your connection string>